72 Expressions of the Divine in Hebrew-Aramaic

 In Thy Revealed Names of true living Godhead, Yahweh Elohim, may Thy glorious Name from universe to universe follow us and make us true sons and daughters of Light.

-65 YAHWEH ROI (Hebrew) The “Lord is my Shepherd”
+65 YAHWEH ROHI (Hebrew) The “Lord is my Shepherd”

 This sacred expression reveals the Divine as Lord who watches over us for all eternity.
 (Ps.
 23:1)

-O Yahweh Roi awakened as the jeweled vehicle of body, mind and spirit in the work of the Torah Or.
+O Yahweh Rohi awaken the jeweled vehicle of body, mind and spirit and watch over me in my experience of the Torah Or.

 66 YAHWEH SHALOM (Hebrew) “The Peace of Yahweh”